Apple Cheddar Scones

 1. Preheat the oven to 400 degrees F. Line a baking sheet with parchment or a silicone mat.

-2. In a small bowl, stir the egg, buttermilk and apple cider together
+2. In a small bowl, combine the egg, buttermilk and apple cider.

-4. Pour the liquid ingredients over the dry ingredients, and stir with a fork just until the dough, which will be very wet and sticky, comes together.
-If there are still some dry ingredients in the bottom of the bowl, stir them in, but try not to overdo the mixing.
+5. Pour the liquid ingredients over the dry ingredients, and stir with a fork just until the dough comes together.
+(It will be very wet and sticky.)

-7. Bake the scones for 20 to 22 minutes, or until their tops are golden and firmish.
-Transfer them to a rack and cool for 10 minutes before serving, or wait for the scones to cool to room temperature.
+9. Bake the scones for 20 to 22 minutes, or until their tops are golden.
+Transfer them to a rack to cool slightly before serving.

 Tell her its like loosing your virginity…it only hurts the first time and then its fan-effing-tastic;)